 Hospital services, the market within the healthcare industry in which we primarily operate, is the largest single category of healthcare expenditures.
-In 2021, hospital care expenditures increased 4.4%, slowing in comparison to the growth rate of 6.2% in 2020, and totaled over \$1.3 trillion.
-The slower growth rate in 2021 reflected a substantial decrease in federal supplemental funding related to COVID-19, as noted above, and certain other federal programs.
-CMS projects that the hospital services category will grow at an average of 5.6% annually from 2023 through 2030, reaching over \$2.2 trillion by 2030.
+Hospital care expenditures totaled nearly \$1.4 trillion in 2022, an increase of 2.2% over 2021, slowing in comparison to the growth rate of 4.5% in 2021.
+The slower growth rate in 2022 was driven by slower growth in spending for hospital care by private health insurance, Medicare and Medicaid, and by a decline in other private revenues.
+Trends in hospital prices and use of services also contributed to the lower growth in 2022.
+CMS projects that the hospital services category will grow at an average of 6.1% annually from 2024 through 2031, reaching over \$2.3 trillion by 2031.

 U.S. Hospital Industry.
 The U.S. hospital industry is broadly defined to include acute care, rehabilitation and psychiatric facilities that are either public (government owned and operated), not-for-profit private (religious or secular), or for-profit institutions (investor owned).
-According to the American Hospital Association, there are approximately 5,139 community hospitals in the U.S., which are not-for-profit owned, investor owned, or state or local government owned.
-Of these hospitals, approximately 34.9% are located in non-urban communities.
+According to the American Hospital Association, there are approximately 5,000 community hospitals in the U.S., which are not-for-profit owned, investor owned, or state or local government owned.
+Of these hospitals, approximately 35% are located in communities not located within a metropolitan area designated by the U.S. Office of Management and Budget and the Census Bureau.
 We believe that a majority of these hospitals are owned by not-for-profit or governmental entities.
 These facilities offer a broad range of healthcare services, including internal medicine, general surgery, cardiology, oncology, orthopedics, OB/GYN and emergency services.
 In addition, hospitals offer other ancillary services, including psychiatric, diagnostic, rehabilitation, home care and outpatient surgery services.